mtlynch/mtlynch.io/content/posts/tinypilot/index.md

 - tinypilot/cover.jpg
 ---

-Tiny Pilot is a device that gives you remote access to a computer even if the machine has no network connection or operating system loaded.
-I use Tiny Pilot with [my homelab bare metal servers](/building-a-vm-homelab/) to install new operating systems and to debug boot errors.
+TinyPilot is a device that gives you remote access to a computer even if the machine has no network connection or operating system loaded.
+I use TinyPilot with [my homelab bare metal servers](/building-a-vm-homelab/) to install new operating systems and to debug boot errors.
 This posts explains my experience building it and how you can build your own for under $100.

 ## Don't tell me your life story; just tell me how to build it

-If you want to skip over the backstory, skip to [Build your own Tiny Pilot](#build-your-own-tiny-pilot).
+If you're a grinch and you want to skip over my fascinating and enlightening journey to building TinyPilot, you can skip directly to [build your own TinyPilot](#build-your-own-tinypilot) for the tutorial portion of this post.

 ## Headless servers are great until they're not